vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 On-Premise users
 ----------------

-To be able to use this service, you need to have a valid Odoo Enterprise subscription.
+To be able to use this service, you need to have a valid Leansoft Enterprise subscription.
-So make sure that your database is registered with your Odoo Enterprise contract.
+So make sure that your database is registered with your Leansoft Enterprise contract.
 We also use a proxy between your database and the third party provider so, in case of a connection error, please check that you don't have a firewall or a proxy blocking the following address: